 Cilantro Vs. Coriander

 There arises a certain amount of confusion about cilantro because it is referred to by different names in different parts of the world—in some places, it is called cilantro and in others, it is referred to as coriander.
-To add to the confusion, there are the coriander seeds, which are part of the plant that produces the lacy green leaves but bear no resemblance to the taste of the leaves themselves.
+To add to the confusion, there are the coriander seeds, which are part of the plant that produces the lacy green leaves but bears no resemblance to the taste of the leaves themselves.
 They are also used very differently in cooking and are not interchangeable with cilantro leaves.
 They have completely different flavors and textures—the seeds are mildly fragrant and have a flavor that is reminiscent of a combination of sage, caraway, and lemon.

-To easily distinguish the two, it is best to refer to the leafy greens as cilantro and coriander as the seeds.
+To easily distinguish the two, it is best to refer to the leafy greens like cilantro and coriander as the seeds.
 And although cilantro is part of the parsley family—and looks very similar—you sure don't want to mix up the two, as their flavors are drastically different.
 It is best to take a whiff before you buy!

 There is also an herb called culantro, which is not an alternative spelling for cilantro but a plant whose leaves are used in Caribbean and Asian cuisine.